mrballistic/voice-chat-demo/memory-bank/activeContext.md

 ### Security
 - **Never leak secrets to github.** Secrets include internal URLs, endpoints, and API keys.
 Always use environment variables for sensitive configuration.

+## 2025-06-02: UI/UX and Dev Experience Update
+- All CSS/JS hacks for hiding the Next.js feedback bubble (bottom left) have been removed.
+This is now handled via next.config.ts (`devIndicators: false`).
+- Footer logo remains fixed at the bottom right of the browser window, unaffected by overlays.
+- Main content area fills 80% of the viewport width, is responsive, and the layout is visually polished.
+- All major requirements (robust deduplication, responsive layout, custom theming, persistent footer) are complete.
+- No major pending tasks; further fine-tuning is possible based on feedback.

 **Next Steps:**
 - Monitor for any remaining edge cases in user message deduplication.